JeeWeetje/lora-azure-iot-workshop/TheThingsNetwork.md

 The Device Explorer tool is a Windows-only graphical tool for managing your devices in IoT Hub.

-The easiest way to install the Device Explorer tool in your environment is to download the pre-built version by clicking [Azure IoT SDKs releases](https://github.com/Azure/azure-iot-sdks/releases).
-Scroll down to the Downloads section to locate the download link for the SetupDeviceExplorer.msi installer.
-Download and run the installer.
+The easiest way to install the Device Explorer tool in your environment is to download the pre-built version by clicking [Azure IoT SDKs releases](https://github.com/Azure/azure-iot-sdks/releases). _(Locate the download link for the SetupDeviceExplorer.msi installer.
+Download and run the installer)_

 To run the Device Explorer tool, double-click the DeviceExplorer.exe file in Windows Explorer.
 The default installation folder for this application is C:\Program Files (x86)\Microsoft\DeviceExplorer.